Eldest: Plot

-Meanwhile, Nasuada struggles under the burdens of leadership.
-She hatches a plan to fund them by selling magically-crafted lace, to alleviate their financial troubles.
+In Surda, Nasuada collaborates with King Orrin while facing the burden of leadership.
+She hatches a plan to fund them by selling magically crafted lace, to alleviate their financial troubles.
 She also meets Elva, a child supposedly blessed by Eragon in the previous book.
 Eragon is revealed to have botched the blessing with poor phrasing, accidentally forcing Elva to feel the pain of others.
 Elva uses her abilities to save Nasuada from an assassination attempt.
 Nasuada eventually learns that Galbatorix is fielding a massive army against them, and sends for help from the dwarves and Eragon.

 Eragon has a prophetic dream of the coming battle, and decides to interrupt his training to aid the Varden in battle.
 Oromis consents and provides him with numerous gifts to help him, but insists he return to finish his training after the battle.
 He journeys with Saphira and Orik to the Varden's camp, reuniting with Nasuada and Arya, and meeting Elva, promising to rid her of his failed blessing and reconciling with Arya.
 The Varden are then joined by an army of Urgals, led by Nar Garzhvog, who seek an alliance with them after being freed of Durza's control.

 As the battle begins, it goes poorly for the massively outnumbered Varden.
 Roran and the dwarves arrive mid-battle, and begin to turn the tide in favor of the Varden, but an unknown Dragon Rider unexpectedly arrives and kills Hrothgar.
 Eragon engages this Rider, who proves an even match, and unmasks him, revealing him to be Murtagh.
 Murtagh reveals he was kidnapped by the Twins, who had betrayed the Varden.
 After the dragon, named Thorn, had hatched for him, they were both forced into swearing loyalty by Galbatorix in the ancient language, binding them to his will.
 Meanwhile, the battle proceeds, with the Twins revealing themselves and causing massive losses among the Varden, until Roran kills them.

 Murtagh and Eragon resume their fight, with Murtagh easily defeating Eragon through magic.
 He shows mercy to him, on account of their old friendship, but takes Eragon's sword Zar'roc, which he claims to be his inheritance, revealing that he and Eragon are brothers, making Eragon a son of Morzan, the first of the traitorous Riders known as the Forsworn who was later killed by Brom.

 Ultimately, the Varden win the battle.
 The book ends as Roran asks Eragon for help in rescuing Katrina, to which he agrees.